-The SpecGram Archive Elves recently made a large collection of documents available to the XQK Directorate, by leaving them on our doorstep in black plastic sacks in the middle of the night.
-After an unfortunate incident involving a cucumber, a marmot, and the Director’s favourite coffee mug, we were given the task of cataloging these documents.
+The SpecGram Archive Elves recently made a large collection of documents available to the XQK Directorate, leaving them on our doorstep in black plastic sacks in the middle of the night.
+After an unfortunate incident involving a cucumber, a marmot, and the Director’s favorite coffee mug, we were given the task of cataloging these documents.
 Going through the collection, we have found that, while apparently lacking provenance (which the Archive Elves attribute to a bizarre set of circumstances obscurely alluded to in editorials passim), they shed unexpected light on the origin of several well known words and phrases.
 Note that some entries contradict others.
 Etymology is like that.

 Here we publish the first half of our collection of excerpts.

 In an effort to quell their destructive emotions, certain Norse warriors strove to quiet their inner turmoil by first quieting their outer mien, often by invoking the aid of one or more of their pantheon.
 The most common of these evocations was, “I am woe, Odin.”
 Their firm, stolid visages were seen as the model of unyielding strength.
 As a fixed phrase, this petition to Odin was subject to haplology, and then reanalysis.
 Application to the strongest of the structural tissue of trees is a backformation.

 The true philosopher is consistent in all he says, but there are many who claim to be philosophers and yet contradict themselves incessantly.
 These fellows are as stupid as oxen, and thus may be called oxy morons.